arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.24.2021
+I learned about Detroit-style pizza a while ago while watching [this episode](https://www.youtube.com/watch?v=n2BgkHV373A&t=3s) of The Pizza Show, but only learned how to make it a month or two ago.

+I use [Adam Ragusea's dough recipe](https://www.youtube.com/watch?v=SDpCzJw2xm4&t=67s) and [Ethan Chlebowski's recipe](https://www.youtube.com/watch?v=lhMhYKSMWIY&t=20s) for everything else.
+The recipe is pretty flexible—basically, you put the dough into a square pan and top it with stuff (the sauce should be put on last).
+The corner slices are amazing (the edges are crispy and cheesy), and it's much easier to make than NY-style pizza (don't need to shape the dough or slide it onto the steel).
+Overall, this is one of my favorite foods to make nowadays.

 ### 3.23.2021
 I recently found out about https://anonymousfiles.io/, which is a neat file sharing website.
 Reminds me of using https://file.pizza/ back in college.